 4. Needle

-Needle is a tool for testing your CSS and visuals with Selenium and nose
+Needle is a tool for testing your CSS and visuals with Selenium and nose.

 It checks that visuals (CSS/fonts/images/SVG/etc.) render correctly by taking screenshots of portions of a website and comparing them against known good screenshots.
 It also provides tools for testing calculated CSS values and the position of HTML elements.